n8kim1/bright-future/README.md

 ### Automated Modeling

 Utilise `model_builder(data, responder, predictors, display="best", thresh=1.1)` to automatically build a model and display either "all" models or the "best".
-Play around with the threshold for how stringent and R2 increase you want in your model.
+Play around with the threshold for how stringent an R2 increase you want in your model.
 Example code is as below.

     df_prof = bf.load_df("profs")